josh-thomas/finalProjectCSC450/README.md

 ## Deviations
 -------------
 * I was not able to fully implement the customized TabBarController as I had initially planned.
 Instead I used the `Navigation View Controller` to add `bar item buttons` to each `Storyboard Scene`
-* I wasn`t able to implement a `Storyboard Scene` where it would display upcoming speakers/events depending on the pin you entered
+* I wasn't able to implement a `Storyboard Scene` where it would display upcoming speakers/events depending on the pin you entered
 * My database is not organize how I would have liked it to be.
 I had to cut a couple of corners to have it fully functional.
 I was not able do certain actions primarily because I did not code server-side I left that to the application `firebase`
 * I was not able to have the TwitterFeed fully functional